tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 .. method:: BitstreamRecorder.copy(bitstreamwriter)

-   Given a :class:`BitstreamWriter`, :class:`BitstreamRecorder`
+   Given a :class:`BitstreamWriter` or :class:`BitstreamRecorder` object,
-   or :class:`BitstreamAccumulator` object,
    copies all recorded output to that stream, including any partially written bytes.